Online Resources for the Chamorro Language

 Paleric Blog

 This blog is an incredible resource from Påle’ Eric Forbes which includes many posts about Chamorro culture, history and language.
-As language learners, we want to pay attention to the stories and songs he posts on the blog, because he includes the Chamorro text and English translations!
-Sometimes he also includes audio pronunciations.
-There are also some grammar lessons, included deep-dives on individual words.
-Up until now, I read this blog almost every day.
+He also writes many delightful stories in Chamorro, with English translations!
+And sometimes he includes audio narrations of himself reading the stories.
+There are also some grammar lessons, deep-dives on individual words and song lyric posts.

 News Articles by Peter Onedera